 Conclusion Interview Statements

-Malcolm Lim: Ensure the position of the carotid artery to accurately set it up for injection [1].
-It is crucial to position and handle the carotid artery carefully during the insertion of the needle [2].
+Malcolm Lim: It is important to prepare and position the carotid artery correctly before inserting the needle [1], and to apply proper tension during insertion of the needle [2].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
-Suggested B-roll: 4.4.1.
+Suggested B-roll: 4.8.3